Vicg853/obsidian-md-storage/L1/Computers structure/Intro.md

 In a nutshell, all of this, serves for a single thing: boolean operations.
 Simple ones and zeros, performing boolean arithmetic, which turns into numbers, characters, electrical/light signals and many more.

-These operations are ran under complex circuits, which follow boolean rules and logic and which can be themselves, abstracted into functions and variables [[|as seen here]]
+These operations are ran under complex circuits, which follow boolean rules and logic and which can be themselves, abstracted into functions and variables [[L1/Computer basics/Information representation/Intro|as seen here]].